 - If you are earning a double degree, you must apply for graduation in each degree’s undergraduate school.
 If you are receiving a certificate from another school or unit (for example, a Western European Studies certificate from the University Center for International Studies) you must also apply for graduation in that school or unit.
 You also must abide by other schools’ and units’ respective graduation application procedures and deadlines.

 - If you are studying abroad during the term your graduation application is due, please submit a completed application before you leave and we will hold it to be reviewed at the appropriate time.

 - If you are studying abroad during your final term, please be aware that if your transcript from the school you attend abroad is not received by our deadline, you may not be able to graduate that term.

 - If for some reason you are unable to graduate in the term for which you applied, you must reapply to graduate in a future term.
 Students are not automatically rolled over onto future graduation rosters.
 Late fees may apply.

-- Please contact the Office of Student Records at 412-624-6776 if you have questions regarding the receipt of University honors.
+- Please call the Office of Student Records at 412-624-6480 if you have questions regarding the receipt of University honors.
 Please contact your advisor if you have questions regarding the receipt of departmental honors.

 All Dietrich School of Arts and Sciences graduates are invited to participate in the University of Pittsburgh commencement ceremony.
 Please check the academic calendar for the specific date of the University’s commencement ceremony.
-The ceremony is held in the Petersen Events Center.
 Some departments within the Dietrich School hold a separate ceremony for their graduating seniors.
 Please check with your advisor or your major department for details.

 If you have applied for December graduation, you will receive an invitation and information for the December recognition ceremony.
-Invitations are mailed in late October.
+Invitations are sent in late October.